elastic/connectors/docs/DEVELOPING.md

 Collect the information that is required to connect to your PostgreSQL server:

 - The server host address where the PostgreSQL is hosted.
-- The port where the PostgreSQL server is hosted.
+- The port on which the PostgreSQL server runs.
 - The username the connector will use to log in to PostgreSQL.
 - The password the connector will use to log in to PostgreSQL.
-- Name of the database.
+- Name of the database to ingest data from.
 - SSL certificate if you want to establish secured connections.

 ℹ️ User needs to set `track_commit_timestamp` to `on` using `ALTER SYSTEM SET track_commit_timestamp = on;` query to fetch last updated time.